eBPF

 Set the mirroring mode

 By default, only ingress traffic is captured.
-However, you can capture only egress traffic, or both ingress and egress traffic, by configuring correct annotations.
+However, by configuring correct annotations, you can capture only egress traffic or both ingress and egress traffic.

 Capture egress traffic

-To capture the egress traffic for a deployment or namespace, set the following annotations.
+Set the following annotations to capture the egress traffic for a deployment or namespace.

 Deployment